 Given these realities, it would also appear, contra the humanities, that property is indeed transmitted genetically.
 An open question, then, is why and how do humans universally perceive property in tools, utensils, and ornaments?
 Another open question is how did a genetically transmitted behavior regarding food and mates in nonhumans become a socially transmitted behavior about how not to acquire things like tools—not just food or mates—in humans?
 My answer, contra the numerous assertions by example in biology: It didn’t.
 But for the full argument on how humans universally and uniquely cognize property, you will have to read my book.
 (I did warn you that no one would be happy with my compromise.)

-This article is drawn from Wilson’s book manuscript, The Meaning of Property in Things, under contract with Oxford University Press.
+This article is drawn from Wilson’s book manuscript, The Property Species: Mine, Yours, and the Human Mind, published August 2020 by Oxford University Press.